The text given in this section borrows some explanations and code examples from the -- Java Tutorial.

 The design below is allowed by Java.
 In case you are not familiar with UML notation used: solid lines indicate normal inheritance; dashed lines indicate interface inheritance; the triangle points to the parent.

-interface inherits (note the solid lines) the interfaces TaxPayer
+Staff interface inherits (note the solid lines) the interfaces TaxPayer and Citizen.

 - Because of point 1 above,

-class has to implement all methods in the interfaces TaxPayer
+TA class has to implement all methods in the interfaces TaxPayer and Citizen.

 - Because of points 1,2,3, a